advanced-cms/advanced-reviews/README.md

 We spent a lot of time on setting up the solution so it's possible to run the whole thing by just cloning the repo and calling a single command.
 That makes it super easy for you to fork this repo and create a reproducible environment.
-That will significanly speed up a potential bugfix release for you.
+That will significantly speed up a potential bugfix release for you.

 Please remember that this is our personal project developed during our free time and any kind of help from users is highly appreciated.